AgoraIO-Usecase/AgoraChat-CallKit-ios/README.md

 ## Run through the demo

 `AgoraChatCallKit` is integrated in the Agora Chat demo.
-You can download the iOS demo on the [Agora Chat demo download page](https://www.easemob.com/download/im|) or from our [open-source repository](https://github.com/AgoraIO-Usecase/AgoraChat-ios) on Github.
+You can download the iOS demo from our [open-source repository](https://github.com/AgoraIO-Usecase/AgoraChat-ios) on Github.

 ### Install the required SDKs and `AgoraChatCallKit`